Pet Diagnostics in Sharon

 To produce clear, precise images of your pet’s bones and internal organs in high definition, we utilize Cuattro digital X-ray technology.
 Digital X-ray is efficient and cost-effective, and helps the process of taking X-rays go much more quickly for your pet.
 With X-ray, we can check for bone fractures, foreign bodies, tumors, arthritis, and much more.

-Our Esaote ultrasound machine allows us to obtain real-time images of your pet’s internal organs to check for bladder tumors, kidney issues, pregnancies, and the presence of fluid in the abdomen.
+Our Esaote ultrasound machine allows us to obtain real-time images of your pet’s internal organs.
+As a result, we can check for bladder tumors, kidney issues, pregnancies, and the presence of fluid in the abdomen.
 To learn more about our ultrasound capabilities, visit our ultrasound page.